Calebh101/ItlwmCLI/README.md

 # Compatibility

-- macOS Catalina to macOS Tahoe
+- macOS Catalina to macOS Tahoe (64-bit)
-- A 64-bit CPU
 - itlwm (**not** AirportItlwm)

 # How to Use